profsmucker/ta-works/Documentation/README.md

 ### Changes you might need:
 1. To update the expectations and teaching assistantships management sciences link.
 You will have to have to change it inside `templates/application.html`.
 2. To update the content of the emails that instructors receive with their ranking link, the code in `views.py` needs to be updated.
-The content is within the `email_ranking_links()` and starts at [line 109] (https://github.com/j2kan/ta-works/blob/master/taworks/taform/views.py#L108-L129).
+The content is within the `email_ranking_links()` -- access content here (https://github.com/j2kan/ta-works/blob/master/taworks/taform/views.py#L108-L129).

 ### Security checklist:
 0. [Django security documentation](https://docs.djangoproject.com/en/2.0/topics/security/)